Quick Summary

 Copyright owners are granted exclusive rights to reproduce, publish, communicate, and adapt their works.
 They have the power to authorize or prohibit others from using their creations.
 These rights enable creators to control the commercial exploitation of their works and derive economic benefits.

-India has ways to help protect people’s intellectual property rights.
+India has ways to help protect people’s intellectual property rights in India.
 Intellectual property (IP) includes inventions, songs, and stories people create.
 If someone copies or uses someone else’s IP without permission, it’s called an infringement.
-When there is an IP infringement, the IP owner can take action.
+When there is an IP infringement, the IP owner can take action under the framework of intellectual property rights in India.
 The IP owner can also claim damages, meaning they want the person who infringed to pay them for the harm caused.

 To combat severe IP offenses, India provides criminal remedies.
 These remedies involve imposing penalties, levying fines, and even imprisonment.
 Individuals engaged in counterfeiting, piracy, or intentional infringement of IP rights can face criminal charges.